中文

 Remarkable Student Outcomes

-Many of our mentees didn’t just get into top universities—they grew into resilient, thoughtful, and compassionate young leaders ready to thrive in college and beyond.
+Beyond admissions results, many mentees grew into resilient, thoughtful, and compassionate young leaders prepared to thrive in college and beyond.
 Others who engaged more briefly still gained valuable clarity, direction, and strong admissions outcomes.
-Among families who are coachable and committed, our success rate is near 100%.
-See inspiring testimonials and case studies.
+Among families who are coachable, committed, and resourceful, our success rate has been near 100%.
+Outcomes vary by individual.
+See selected testimonials and success stories.

-Mr. Ma chaired Opal Group’s Family Office & Private Wealth Legacy Summit 2025 and moderated its opening panel, “Bridging Generations—Wealth Transfer Dialogues Between Parents and Heirs,” in the Hamptons.
+Mr. Ma chaired the Family Office & Private Wealth Legacy Summit 2025 and moderated its opening panel, “Bridging Generations—Wealth Transfer Dialogues Between Parents and Heirs,” in the Hamptons.
 A special moment as his two Gen Z daughters, Sabrina and Lydia, contributed together onstage.

 .